zx80/flask-simple-auth/docs/TUTORIAL.md

 This requires:

 - storing user credentials somewhere.
-- providing a password hook to FlaskSimpleAuth.
+- providing a password callback.
 - creating an authenticated route.

 Edit the `acme.conf` file to tell about basic authentication: